hanohrs/PATSQL/README.md

 # PATSQL - SQL Synthesizer

 PATSQL is a programming-by-example tool that automatically synthesizes SQL queries from input and output tables.

 You can try PATSQL at https://naist-se.github.io/patsql/.

 ## Requirements

-The code is written in Java as an Eclipse project.
+The code is written in Java as an IntelliJ IDEA project.
 Maven is also required to manage dependencies and build the project.

 - Java 1.8 or later
-- Maven 3.6.1 or later
+- Maven 3.6.3 or later

 ## Contents

 - `src` - source code.
 - `test` - test code.
 - `examples` - input and output tables used for test and evaluation.
 - `evaluation` - the details of the evaluation result in [the arXiv paper](#paper).

 ## How to execute the synthesis?

 There are test cases under the `test` directory.
 The test cases would be helpful to understand the usage of each method in the project.

 In particular, the test case `patsql.synth.RASynthesizerTest.ExampleForSQLSynthesis` shows a basic example of SQL synthesis as follows.

+[comment]: <> (@formatter:off)

 ```java
 	@Test